 Your coach may have "ULTRA LUBE" method of having a grease fitting in the end of axle.
-Remove rubber cap on the end of the axle and use a standard grease gun to place 6 to 8 shots of grease into the bearings, (because you failed to repack bearings) before leaving on trip.
-Don't forget to repack bearings as per maintenance manual when you return home with correct wheel bearing grease.
+Remove rubber cap on the end of the axle and use a standard grease gun to place 6 to 8 shots of grease into the bearings, if needed before leaving on trip.
+Don't forget to repack bearings as per maintenance manual with correct wheel bearing grease.